One Click Repairs For Vista And Windows 7

 However, the FixWin utility created for The Windows Club covers more repairs (over 50 of them).

 FixWin is a tiny and free portable (no installation required) application to repair and fix common Windows annoyances and issues.
-It works on 32bit and 64bit version of Vista and Windows 7 – it will not run on XP.
-The program automatically detects whether you have Windows 7 or Windows Vista installed and only offers you the fixes that are relevant to your version of Windows.
+It works on 32bit and 64bit version of Vista, Windows 7 and Windows 8 – it will not run on XP.
+The program automatically detects whether you have Vista/Windows 7 or Windows 8 installed and only offers you the fixes that are relevant to your version of Windows.

-- FixWin can be downloaded from here as a zip file (the ‘Download File’ button half way down).
+- FixWin can be downloaded from here for Vista/Windows 7 or here for Windows 8 as a zip file (the ‘Download File’ button half way down).

 - Extract (unzip) the file to a folder then run the FixWin program to begin.